At least 9 killed in pro-Iran protest at US consulate in Pakistan’s Karachi

 Large protests also broke out in other parts of Pakistan.

-Protesters set fire to a United Nations office building in Pakistan’s northern city of Skardu, in the Shia-majority Gilgit Baltistan region, known for its Himalayan peaks popular with tourists.
+Protesters set fire to a United Nations office building in Pakistan’s northern city of Skardu, in the Shia-majority Gilgit Baltistan (GB) region, known for its Himalayan peaks popular with tourists.

 “A large number of protesters have gathered outside the UN office in GB and burned down the building,” local government spokesperson Shabbir Mir told Reuters news agency, adding no casualties had been reported.

-In the central city of Lahore, hundreds of protesters gathered outside the US consulate but there were no reports of violence.
+In the central city of Lahore, hundreds of protesters gathered outside the US consulate, but there were no reports of violence.

-“Some of the protesters tried to damage the security gate, hundreds of yards away for the consulate.
-However, police stopped them without use of force,” Aqeel Raza, a witness, told Reuters.
+“Some of the protesters tried to damage the security gate, hundreds of yards away from the consulate.
+However, police stopped them without using force,” Aqeel Raza, a witness, told Reuters.

-A demonstration is also expected near the diplomatic enclave housing the US embassy in capital Islamabad on Sunday afternoon.
+A demonstration is also expected near the diplomatic enclave housing the US embassy in the capital, Islamabad, on Sunday afternoon.

 Protests over Khamenei’s killing have also broken out elsewhere in the world, including Iraq, Morocco, and Indian-administered Kashmir.

-Pro-Iranian protesters gathered outside the Green Zone in the Iraqi capital Baghdad, where the US embassy is located.
+Pro-Iranian protesters gathered outside the Green Zone in the Iraqi capital, Baghdad, where the US embassy is located.